What Is Inflammatory Bowel Disease?

 Ulcerative colitis – Ulcerative colitis only affects the large intestine and does not spread outside the bowel wall.

+It's important to distinguish between these conditions, as they require different therapies.
 Learn more about the differences between Crohn’s disease and ulcerative colitis.

 Symptoms of IBD can vary across individuals, depending on the location and severity of inflammation.
 The most common symptoms include: